E-Cigarettes: Are They Legal in Australia? (2019 Update)

-Basically, an e-cigarette is described as battery powered device which heat liquid into an aerosol which is inhaled into a person’s lungs.
-The aerosol is called ‘vapour’.
 Unlike cigarette butts, users do not inhale smoke from burning tobacco.
 Instead, the user inhales an aerosol into their lungs.
 It mimics the process of smoking, as well as the shape and colour of cigarette butts.

-- to sell e-cigarettes and e-cigarette accessories to minors under the age of 18;
+- To sell e-cigarettes and e-cigarette accessories to minors under the age of 18

-- for adults to buy e-cigarettes and e-cigarette accessories on behalf of minors;
+- For adults to buy e-cigarettes and e-cigarette accessories on behalf of minors

-- to operate or use a vending machine that dispenses e-cigarettes and/or e-cigarette accessories on behalf of a minor.
+- To operate or use a vending machine that dispenses e-cigarettes and/or e-cigarette accessories on behalf of a minor

-Although it is legal for a person over 18 years old to ‘smoke’ from an e-cigarette, it is actually illegal under the Poisons and Therapeutic Goods Regulation 2008 (NSW) to sell liquid nicotine, including liquids used in e-cigarettes, not listed on the Australian Register of Therapeutic goods or without the NSW Ministry of Health’s approval.
+Although it is legal for a person over 18 years old to ‘smoke’ from an electronic cigarette, it is actually illegal under the Poisons and Therapeutic Goods Regulation 2008 (NSW) to sell liquid nicotine, including liquids used in e-cigarettes, not listed on the Australian Register of Therapeutic goods or without the NSW Ministry of Health’s approval.